PrimalNinja/Streamer/README.md

 Pending Improvements

  - Change the filename and device test heirarchies in most functions to lists rather than manual testing of each element.
+ - Modify all streams to have a versioned header for the first few bytes of what is sent.

 A lot is not finished, can I do anything with it yet?